pacman

 Have a look at the following R syntax:

-After executing the previous code, we have loaded the three packages
+After executing the previous code, we have loaded the packages

 , and stringr